Measles and Rubella Surveillance Data

 2) analysis of on-going transmission in order to mount more effective vaccination measures, and

-Most Member States submit monthly reports on suspected and confirmed measles cases identified through their national disease surveillance systems to WHO.
-In general, the number of reported cases of measles reflects a small proportion of the true number of cases occurring in the community.
-Many measles cases do not seek health care or, if diagnosed, are not reported.
+Most Member States submit monthly reports on suspected and confirmed measles and rubella cases identified through their national disease surveillance systems to WHO.
+In general, the number of reported cases reflects a small proportion of the true number of cases occurring in the community.
+Many cases do not seek health care or, if diagnosed, are not reported.
 In addition, there is a one to two month lag time in reporting.
 For these reasons, the data provided on this page under-represents the true number of cases, particularly those occurring in the last one to two months.

 Reported measles cases for last 6-month period